 Which Caputo Flour for Pizza?

-Caputo 00 Flours all makes great pizza dough, but they have slightly different uses.
-Here’s a short overview over the most common Caputo flours.
+Caputo 00 Flours all make great pizza dough, but they have slightly different uses.
+Here’s a short overview of the most common Caputo flours.

 Caputo Chef’s Flour – The Best Option For Long Fermentation